bryding/FinalFactoryModTemplate/README.md

 1. Open the root folder in Unity
 1. Place a preview file for Steam (Must be <1MB) in the template project root folder.
 It must be called Preview.png or Preview.jpg

-## Building and using your mod
+## Building your mod

 This repo comes with an editor script that will put the managed and burst DLL's into a folder of your choosing.

-1. Navigate to the top menu in Unity, click Modding -> Build X64 Mod
+1. Navigate to the top menu in Unity, click Modding -> Build X64 Mod to build your mod.
+Your mod will build in the <project root>/build folder

-1. Rename the build folder to the name of your mod
-1. Select this renamed folder for your DLL's to live in
+## Installing your mod
+There are two ways you can install your mod:

-1. Move this folder to the `finalfactory_Data/Mods` folder in the Final Factory application
+1. Manually copy the folder in <project root>/build to the `C:\Users\<user>\AppData\LocalLow\Never Games\finalfactory\mods` folder OR
+1. Navigate to the top menu in Unity, click Modding -> Build and Install  (this will build your mod and install it into the folder listed above)

-1. Boot up Final Factory and your mod should load on startup
+Then start Final Factory and your mod should load on startup

 _Steam Workshop support under construction_
 <br>